Can Macaws Be Pets?

 Macaws can be destructive in the home, often tearing down items to use for toys.
 They may also shred woodwork and expensive books with their powerful beaks.
 These behaviors can be discouraged by exposing them to novel objects and people on a regular basis.

-See also What is a Macaw?
+See also What Does a Macaw Look Like?

 Macaw owners must also be prepared for their bird to bite if they are upset.
 In the wild, macaws use their shrill calls to mark territory, identify members of their flock, and communicate with one another.